-- 2D3a domestic solvent use: recalculation of NMVOC-emissions for recent years based on activity data per product type (DETIC data). - Revision of the NMVOC-emissions from dry cleaning for 2015-2019 on the basis of the survey performed by the Belgian textile federation in order to collect the solvent consumption figures. - In the future a study will be performed to develop a methodology to estimate missing emissions (e.g. because facilities do not report emissions below the threshold in a specific year) in a collective way.
+- 2D3a domestic solvent use: recalculation of NMVOC-emissions for recent years based on activity data per product type (DETIC data). - Revision of the NMVOC-emissions from dry cleaning for 2015-2020 on the basis of the survey performed by the Belgian textile federation in order to collect the solvent consumption figures.